james-howard/AWDLControl/README.md

 ## Uninstallation

 1. If AWDL Control is running, click the AWDL Control menu bar icon and select "Quit".
 2. Drag AWDLControl.app from Applications to the Trash.
-The helper will automatically be uninstalled because it is part of app bundle and does not need to be removed separately.
+3. There is no step 3.
+Yes, everything is totally gone including the helper!

+## Feedback

+Please report bugs here on GitHub.

+Please send fan mail to jameshoward@mac.com

 ## Technical Notes